xarray-contrib/xarray-simlab/doc/monitor.rst

 Models may be complex, built from many processes and may take a while to run. xarray-simlab provides functionality to help in monitoring model runs.

+This section demonstrates how to use the built-in progress bar.
+Moreover, it exemplifies how customize your own custom monitoring.

 .. ipython:: python
    :suppress: